 Identify your most expensive operators when performing SQL query optimization operations with insightful color coding.
 Focus on specific resources operating costs by I/O or CPU.

-Fragmentation Manager also allows you to save time when defragmenting your indexes by reducing maintenance window times as well as running concurrent defrag operations.
-But don’t just take our word for it, check out what some of our customers have to say!
+Fragmentation Manager also allows you to save time when defragmenting your indexes by reducing maintenance window times and running concurrent defrag operations.